michael-denino/terraform-template/README.md

 Semantic-Release uses the [Angular Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) to create and format releases.
 Refer to the [semantic-release](https://github.com/semantic-release/semantic-release#readme) documentation for more information.

 Semantic versioned releasees may not be necessary for Terraform root modules but should be used when creating reusable Terraform modules.

+## Dependabot
+A Dependabot configuration file is located at `./github/dependabot.yaml`.
+Dependabot is GitHub's automated dependency management tool that monitors dependencies for updates, security vulnerabilities, and compatibility issues.
+Dependabot automatically creates pull requests to update the dependencies specified in `dependabot.yaml`.
+Refer to the [Dependabot QuickStart Guide](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) for more information.

 ## Reusable Modules
 Remove `provider.tf` and `backend.tf` when using this repository template to create a reusable Terraform module.
 Providers and remote backends should only be defined in root modules.
 To test a reusable module, create a `test` directory in the root of this repository and call the module from the test directory.
 Reference the module using a relative path.
 Alternatively, the module can be referenced and tested from outside this repository.